NSHipster/articles/2014-03-31-avspeechsynthesizer.md

 * * *

-Introduced in iOS 7, `AVSpeechSynthesizer` makes

-`AVSpeechSynthesizer` produces synthesized speech from a given `AVSpeechUtterance`.
+Introduced in iOS 7, `AVSpeechSynthesizer` produces synthesized speech from a given `AVSpeechUtterance`.
 Each utterance can adjust its rate of speech and pitch, and be configured to use any one of the available `AVSpeechSynthesisVoice`s:

 ~~~{objective-c}
 NSString *string = @"Hello, World!";